HubertC1/wp1121/hw4/README.md

    ```
 8. Open http://localhost:3000 in your browser

-PLEASE USE 2 DIFFERENT BROWSERS FOR EACH ACCOUNT TO SEE IMMEDIATE MESSAGE
+* PLEASE USE 2 DIFFERENT BROWSERS FOR EACH ACCOUNT TO SEE IMMEDIATE MESSAGE
 This is because next-auth is not tab-specific, so 2 tabs may not be regarded as 2 different clients.
+* If the login page gets stuck, please reload.
+This might be due to the compilation being undone.

 # Setup Guide